chyla/OutputMatchTestingTool/README.md

 installation system](https://0install.net/).
 Zero Install will download the OMTT in a secure way and will care about updates.

-After installing Zero Install, type in the shell:
+After installing Zero Install, type in the console:

 ```bash
 0install add omtt https://apps.chyla.org/omtt.xml